terru3/terru3.github.io/_posts/2023-12-20-learning-DS-ML.md

 Note: There are many differing implementations of self-attention, some of which down-project their $q, k, v$, some of which accept separate $q, k, v$ as input rather than $x$, etc., this is simply one method.

-Other attentions (sliding window, block-sparse, attention sinks)
+Other attentions (sliding window, block-sparse)
 ------